-- Mandatory policies: those driven by legislation, regulations, current handbooks, notices, and legal opinions, and - Optional, non-binding guidance, including guidebooks, notices that have expired and recommendations from individual HUD staff.
+- Mandatory policies: those driven by legislation, regulations, current handbooks, notices, and legal opinions, and - Optional, non-binding guidance, including guidebooks, notices that have expired and recommendations from individual HUD staff. - MTW Policies: Those policies that are unique to the YHA and include waiver provisions from regulations.

-HUD expects YHA to develop policies and procedures that are consistent with mandatory policies and to make clear the optional policies the YHA has adopted.
+HUD expects YHA to develop policies and procedures that are consistent with mandatory policies, unless waived and to make clear the optional policies the YHA has adopted.
 The YHA's Administrative Plan is the foundation of those policies and procedures.
 HUD's new directions require, more than ever, that YHA makes policy choices to provide guidance to staff and consistency to program applicants and participants.